giahai1999/devops-cicd/README.md

 ## Terraform to deploy infrastructure

 Terraform Workspaces helps you manage multiple groups of resources with a single configuration.
 Two terraform workspaces which are dev and prod will be created.
-We need to deploy first to the dev , test our APP after deployment, if everything is perfect and fine, then we destroy the resources before finally deploying to prod. because of we want to save resource usage and extra charges it may incure.
+We need to deploy first to the dev , test our APP after deployment, if everything is perfect and fine, then we destroy the resources before finally deploying to prod.
+Because of we want to save resource usage and extra charges it may incure.

 ---